smahendra/Backbonejs/README.md

 7. Model exposes an .attributes attribute - internal hash containing the state of an model.
 JSON object.
 Used to set values.
 Bypasses the triggers bound to the model.
 8. slient:true - will silence events/ no events might be triggered.
 9. Add listeners: Add listeners to watch for the changes in the model in the initialize() method.
 10. Model.validate(): Validation for Model.
 Allows for checking values prior to setting them.
-Model is validated when you use Model.set() or when you use Model.save()
+Model is validated when you use Model.set() or when you use Model.save().
+Triggers an 'invalid' event if the validation does not go through.
 11. Views in Backbone does not have the markup.
 Logic behind presentation of the model's user data to the user.
 12. Views render method can be bound to Model's change event, so the changes are instant.
 13. 'el' is a reference to a DOM element. 'el' composes all the markup required to be inserted into the DOM that avoids multiple reflows and repaints.
 This helps with improving the performance of the browser.